ari1988/awesome-random-stuff/readme.md

 ### June 13, 2023
 - [langui](https://github.com/CommandCodeAI/langui) — UI for your AI.
 Open Source Tailwind components tailored for your GPT, generative AI, and LLM projects. - CommandCodeAI/langui

+### Jan 12, 2023
+- [shadcn/ui](https://ui.shadcn.com/) — A set of beautifully designed components that you can customize, extend, and build on.
+Start here then make it your own.
+Open Source.
+Open Code.

 ### December 10, 2021